 Price range: S/20- S/50

 Granja Heidi translates to “Farm Heidi” that hints at the nutritious meals served.
 This local eatery specializes in fresh dairy products and many ingredients used in the dishes are organic.
 Its European-Peruvian fusion menu has tasty vegetarian friendly options, including delicious stuffed peppers.
-For dessert, try the crepes, that have the reputation from being the best in Cusco.
+For dessert, try the crepes, that have a reputation for being the best in Cusco.

 The set lunchtime menu at Granja Heidi is a favorite amongst Cusco regulars and travelers alike.
 This menú del día typically has two main course options, vegetarian or not, influenced by what’s in season and fresh.